 External IP address ranges

-Systems - websites, emails, ticketing ERPs, etc
+Systems - websites, emails, ticketing, ERPs, etc

 Exposed data breaches